Our Offerings

 What is the target loan-to-value ratio for multifamily investments?

-The Fund will target a 60% to 70% loan-to-value ratio for multifamily equity investments in the Fund.
+The Fund targets a 60% to 70% loan-to-value ratio for multifamily equity investments in the Fund.
+The current loan-to-cost is 57%.

-What are the controls the Fund has on a preferred equity investment?
+What controls does the Fund have on a preferred equity investment?

 Fees & Performance Allocation